paologaleotti/homeserver/README.md

 Running on the host:

+- [Tailscale client](https://tailscale.com): VPN to access the network from remote
-- [NixOS Cockpit](https://fictionbecomesfact.com/nixos-cockpit): Web-based system administration tool
+- [Cockpit](https://cockpit-project.org/): Web-based system administration tool